 Fragrances in candles can be synthetic or natural.
 It’s up to you which you prefer but it seems strange to me that people would purposely choose to fill their home with air-borne chemicals when we’re looking at a cancer rate of 1 in 6 in Ireland.
 Still each to their own.

 Candles in containers are becoming increasingly popular in recent years, particularly with the move away from the more rigid paraffin wax candles to softer soy or rapeseed wax candles.
 The production and disposal of these containers need to be considered when buying candles.
 Sure a lovely ceramic pot can be reused but by whom?
 If you don’t actually need another ceramic pot or can’t send the container back to the candle maker for reuse then buying a candle in one is not the most sustainable option.

 If you do opt for perfumed candles it’s worth making sure that the country of origin for the candles or the fragrance don’t support animal testing.
 This excludes all candles from china where testing of cosmetics on animals is required by law!

-Ps – You might also like this post on Toxin-free Home Fragrances
+Ps – You might also like this article on Toxin-free Home Fragrances